cgardnermccune/assignment2_REACT/src/Readme.md

 In your console: npm install --save @material-ui/core *You will use this later in the project when you start to style your page*

+3a.
+Once you install the create-react-app you can create an starter application for this assignment.
+*create-react-app <projectname>*

+Once you enter this command it will create a starter project and you will need to cd into this directory.
+This is where you will need to add the src file from this github repo.

+There is a src file within the create-react-app project you've just created.
+You will need to replace everything in it with the src file from github except for the registerServiceWorker file.
+Keep your registerServiceWorker file.

-3. Use the starter code to create a front-end interface with React.js to display listings, as well as the ability to add new listings and delete old ones.
+3b.
+Use the starter code to create a front-end interface with React.js to display listings, as well as the ability to add new listings and delete old ones.
 *Note* In this assignment, we won't connect the front-end to the back-end.
 We are only focused on creating your front-end user interfact.

 *Debugging Tips:* Use console.lo statements in your render functions g to print to the browser console to debug your program and to ensure you are passing the data around that you expected.
 This will help tremendously when you have errors that you can't figure out.